Dr. Jeff Wiggins

 Jeff Wiggins serves as Professor of Polymer Science and Engineering at the University of Southern Mississippi.
 His research interests include glassy polymer network science, renewable resource polymers, carbon fiber precursor polymers, polymer MD simulation, continuous polymerization reactors, and soldier/athlete protection polymers.
 Dr. Wiggins received a B.Sc. in Industrial Technology from Western Washington University in 1988, a Ph.D. in Polymer Science from the University of Southern Mississippi in 1992, and an Executive MBA from the University of Pittsburgh in 1996.
-He spent 12 years in industry at Bayer Corporation, Pittsburgh, PA and Nike Inc., Beaverton, OR where he held several management positions in the areas of polymer research, product development, polymer engineering, and manufacturing.
+He spent 12 years in industry at Bayer Corporation, Pittsburgh, PA and Nike Inc., Beaverton, OR where he held several management positions in the areas of polymer research, product development, polymer engineering, and polymer manufacturing.

-- International Business (MBA) - University of Pittsburgh (1996)
+- International Business (MBA) - University of Pittsburgh-Pittsburgh Campus (1996)

-- PHD - Univ of Southern Mississippi (1992)
+- PHD - University of Southern Mississippi (1992)

 - Plastics Technology (BS) - Western Washington University (1988)

 PSE 898 “Dissertation in Polymer Science” taught at USM continuously Fall, Spring and Summer semesters since Fall 2009.
 Variable credit hours, graduate level course; this course is the final written and oral prerequisites for the Ph.D. degree in Polymer Science and Engineering

 PSE 820 “Advanced Polymer Composites” Developed course and taught at USM Fall 2008 and 2011.
 3 credit hours, graduate level course; advanced polymer science and engineering course which includes a comprehensive review of polymer composite glassy network matrix chemistry, fiber-matrix interfaces and composite structural mechanics.